 Click here to read more details about Dr. Wheeler’s Burroughs Welcome Award in UMaine News

-Dr Charles Moody will be retiring at the end of this academic year.
+Dr Charles Moody has officially started his retirement.
 He will be greatly missed.
 Dr. Moody started with the department (then the Department of Microbiology) in 1982!

 Check out the pictures from our Awards Day 2013